amazon-science/mintaka/README.md

      "answerType": The type of the answer.
 Options are: entity, boolean, number, date, or string
      "answer": A list of annotated answers.
 For entities, this will include:
-               {"name": Wikidata Q-code, "label": label of the Wikidata Q-code}
+               {"name": Wikidata Q-code, "label": {multilingual labels of the entity from Wikidata}}
-     "mention": The original answer text elicited in English "answerNum": [optional] For superlative and count questions, crowd workers provided an additional numerical value to answer the question }
+     "mention": The original answer text elicited in English "supportingEnt": [optional] For count and superlative questions, crowd workers could provide additional entities to support the answer "supportingNum": [optional] For superlative questions, crowd workers could provide additional numeric values to support the answer }
 ```
 * `category`: the category of the question.
 Options are: